galchapman/FTC18833-20210-Freight-Frenzy/README.md

 ### The Trajectory commands

-Those commands are crucial to anyone who tries using RoadRunner and WPILib.
+Those commands are crucial to anyone who's trying to use RoadRunner and WPILib.
-They are used to use Road Runner like any other command.
+They are used to interact with Road Runner like any other command.

 ### The general drive commands